jaymo1011/Franug-Weapon_Paints/README.md

 Upload .phrases.txt file to addons/sourcemod/translations

 ## Installation (Private server with no GSLT):
-Upload the .cfg file to addons/sourcemod/configs Upload the .smx file from the zip to addons/sourcemod/plugins  (WARNING IF YOUR SERVER IS PUBLIC, YOUR LOGIN TOKEN WILL BE BANNED)
+Upload the .cfg file to addons/sourcemod/configs<br>
+Upload the .smx file from the zip to addons/sourcemod/plugins  (WARNING IF YOUR SERVER IS PUBLIC, YOUR LOGIN TOKEN WILL BE BANNED)<br>
-Upload the .phrases.txt file to addons/sourcemod/translations
+Upload the .phrases.txt file to addons/sourcemod/translations<br>
-Add a entry called "weaponpaints" to addons/sourcemod/configs/databases.cfg A example of a basic databases.cfg is http://pastebin.com/XqsEjPhS
+Add a entry called "weaponpaints" to addons/sourcemod/configs/databases.cfg<br>
+A example of a basic databases.cfg is http://pastebin.com/XqsEjPhS

 ## Cvars: